Package 'RLT'

 param.control

 A list of additional parameters.
 This can be used to specify other features in a random forest or set embedded model parameters for reinforcement splitting rules.
 Using reinforcement = TRUE will automatically generate some default tuning for the embedded model.
-This mode is currently only available in regression.
+Reinforcement is available for regression, classification, and survival models.
 They are not necessarily optimized.

-• embed.ntrees: number of trees in the embedded model
+• embed.ntrees: number of trees in the embedded model.
+Default: 50.

-• embed.resample.prob: proportion of samples (of the internal node) in the embedded model
+• embed.resample.prob: proportion of samples (of the internal node) in the embedded model.
+Default: 0.9.

-• embed.threshold threshold, as a fraction of the best VI, for being included in the protected set at an internal node.
+• embed.threshold: threshold, as a fraction of the best VI, for being included in the protected set at an internal node.
+Default: 0.25.

 \itemize{